Azure-Samples/cognitive-services-speech-sdk/samples/batch/batch-ingestion-client/Setup/guide.md

 #### Real Time Mode

-In this mode you will experience the following
+In this mode audio files will be downloaded and streamed from the Azure Function to the real time Azure Speech endpoint.
+You will experience the following behavior:

 1. Higher Azure Function costs [A single type Azure Functions will handle the process for each file and run at least for half the audio length]
 2. 2x processing of audio files [i.e. a 10-min file is transcribed in 5mins]
-3. There is no availability of Diarization or Sentiment in real time
+3. There is no availability of the Diarization and Sentiment features in real time
+4. There is also no downstream SQL post processing option
-4. You will need to use the [Real Time ARM Template](ArmTemplateRealTime.json) from the repository for this operating mode.
+5. You will need to use the [Real Time ARM Template](ArmTemplateRealTime.json) from the repository for this operating mode.

 ## Ingestion Client Setup Instructions

 Irrespective of the operating mode the ARM templates are largely the same.
-The main differences are the lack of diarization and sentiment options in Real Time mode.
+The main differences are the lack of diarization and sentiment options in Real Time mode, as well as down stream post processing through SQL.
 With that in mind please follow the instructions below to deploy the resources from ARM template.

 1. Click on **+Create Resource** on [Azure portal](https://portal.azure.com) as shown in the following picture and type ‘ _template deployment_ ’ on the search box.